Breaking The Silence: Why Boys Should Be Taught About Periods And Menstrual Health

 Gender Equality And Communication Around Menstruation

-Do you know 1 out of 3 males think that menstruation should be kept hidden from everyone?
-For this reason, mensuration is one aspect of women’s reproductive system that should be taught to boys.
+Did you know that one in three males believes menstruation should be hidden from everyone?
+Therefore, menstruation—a fundamental aspect of the female reproductive system—should be taught to boys.
 It will aid in promoting gender equality in society and breaking down barriers.
 Historically, boys and menstruation used to be considered an awkward pairing, and all of it comes from ignorance.

-Changing people’s perceptions when it comes to matters of breaking taboos, including menstruation needs requires open dialogue and boys are central in this process.
-Informed boys can engage in the discussion and support the ladies whom they will meet in their day to day life through the difficulties of having periods and ensure that no space is created which may make the women feel shameful when on their periods.
+Changing people’s perceptions when it comes to matters of breaking taboos, including menstruation needs, requires open dialogue, and boys are central in this process.
+Informed boys can engage in the discussion and support the women and girls they encounter in everyday life through the difficulties of having periods, and ensure that no environment makes women feel uncomfortable or isolated during their periods.

-"Ms.P’s Lessons On Safety", a colorful, fun, and powerful activity book from Adira that makes learning about personal safety an engaging and positive experience for children.
+"Ms.P’s Lessons On Safety" is a colourful, fun, and engaging Adira activity book that teaches children about personal safety through interactive exercises.
 The friendly guide, a fun-loving dragon named Ms.P, leads young readers through a series of interactive exercises designed to educate them about their bodies, personal boundaries, and how to identify safe adults in their lives.

 The Role Of Schools In Promoting Menstrual Awareness